-Anxiety and insomnia are stressful conditions that affect tens of millions of people.
-Ativan is a drug that can help people cope with these disorders, and it is among one of the most popular forms of medication in the country, but it can have very undesirable effects.
-For people desperate to find relief, or people who seek the pleasant state induced by these drugs, becoming dependent on Ativan is a real problem.
+For people desperate to manage certain chronic symptoms, or people who seek the pleasant state induced by these drugs, developing Ativan dependence and addiction is a real problem.
 But how does an Ativan addiction start?
 What are its warning signs?
 And how can Ativan addiction be treated?

 How Does Ativan Work?

-A doctor’s oversight is important, because before writing the prescription, a diligent doctor will consider whether or not there are factors that can make a person addicted to the Ativan.
-Such factors may include:
+Given such risks, there is a considerable danger that taking Ativan without a doctor’s oversight can increase a person’s risk of becoming dependent on the drug.3 A doctor’s oversight is important, because before writing the prescription, a diligent doctor may carefully consider whether or not there are factors that can additionally increase an individual’s likelihood of becoming addicted to the Ativan.
+Such factors may include:3,9

 Becoming Dependent on Ativan

-- Trying to get more Ativan: A person may do this by faking symptoms of anxiety and insomnia, forging prescriptions, securing prescriptions from multiple doctors, or buying Ativan off the black market (usually online).
+- Spending a lot of time to get more Ativan (and to recover from its effects): A person might begin faking symptoms of anxiety and insomnia, forging prescriptions, securing prescriptions from multiple doctors, or buying Ativan off the black market (usually online).
 This extends to using money intended for other purposes to buy Ativan.

-- An inability to function without Ativan: While Ativan was once a way to take the edge off a rough day, a person may not be able to think clearly, sleep properly, or get anything done without being on Ativan constantly.
+- An inability to fulfill work/school/domestic obligations without Ativan: While Ativan was once a way to take the edge off a rough day, a person may not be able to think clearly, sleep properly, or get anything done without being on Ativan constantly.

 Withdrawing from Ativan